System Architecture

 DynamoDB Tables

-The classify table is the central entity registry for multi-tenant document classification.
-It stores clients (from Linear teams), projects, and domain mappings used by the classification service to tag documents with the correct metadata.
+The classification table is the central entity registry for multi-tenant document classification.
+It stores clients, projects, and domain mappings used by the classification service to tag documents with the correct metadata.
+Clients are managed via the Management UI in the web application.

 Primary Key Structure: